 The “Students Saving Lives” campaign is part of our Dog Trainer Program.
-As part of the program, ABC asks students to volunteer a minimum of 10 hours at a local animal shelter, humane society or rescue organization.
+While students are preparing for their future animal jobs, ABC asks them to volunteer a minimum of 10 hours at a local animal shelter, humane society or rescue organization.
 Proudly, more than 90% of our dog training students pledge their time to this cause.
 There, they train and socialize dogs to increase their chances of being adopted.
 ABC dog trainer students apply what they’ve learned and use positive reinforcement dog training techniques to change shelter dogs’ behavior.

 “The ABC students who have participated at the Toledo Area Humane Society with me have made a great difference in dogs being adopted,” says ABC Mentor Trainer Jane Hufstader.
 “There were several dogs that were difficult as far as jumping and just showing rude behavior, such as grabbing for toys or treats.
 The students worked very hard on changing those behaviors.”

 As of September, 2017, ABC dog trainer students have volunteered more than 140,000 hours of their time to train and socialize shelter dogs.
 Since our students are located all across the U.S. and Canada, even shelter dogs in the most remote areas can receive the training they need to get adopted.
 As our student body grows, so does the number of volunteer hours at local shelters.
 It’s a win-win: our students get valuable hands-on experience for their animal training career, and dogs get saved.

 How Training a Dog Can Save a Life

 96% of dogs entering animal shelters have never received any dog obedience training, according to Petfinder2.
 Of those dogs, 47.7% are between 5 months and 3 years of age.
 This is an important animal shelter statistic because even though you can “teach an old dog new tricks,” a younger dog typically has had his bad habits for a shorter period of time, making training easier.